 - Plan Your Signature Event A Year In Advance

 One of the best decisions we made was giving ourselves a full year to plan Taste of Finer.
 365 days of planning and strategy allowed us to thoroughly develop and implement our social media marketing and logistics plans, work with vendors and sell tickets with lots of wiggle room to recover from mistakes and pivot if necessary. recover from missteps, pivot if necessary and work out any kinks.

 - Understand That Everyone Is NOT Going To Be Happy For Your Success

-I’m a very sensitive soul and for a short while, I really let it get to me that not everyone was happy to see this event succeed.
-The side-eye, side chatter and side-comments coming from those who wore the same colors as I did was indeed disheartening at first.
+The side-eye, side chatter and side-comments coming from those who did not want to see this event succeed was disheartening at first.
 But I’m really thankful to my event co-chairs for reminding me to BE FINER when all I wanted to do was lash out in kind.
 Now in full transparency, there were times when I lost my temper (I’m still a work in progress ya’ll) but overall, I was proud of myself for transforming that negative energy into positive fuel to make Taste of Finer a success.
 Remembering the words of FLOTUS Michelle Obama, “when they go low, we go high”.